Beyond the Tour: Finding the Secret Julie's Meadow and Sound of Music Filming Locations

 The hills are definitely still alive here.
 Mehlweg Meadow in Marktschellenberg, Germany – the precise, obscure spot where Julie Andrews spun and sang the film's iconic opening. |

-Fresh from scaling the ramparts of "Where Eagles Dare" Burg Hohenwerfen, we decided to go full movie detective on a hunt for real Sound of Music filming locations.
-We started by skipping the tourist herd in Salzburg (we will return) and pointed our rented Nissan Qashqai toward the German border.
-Our mission was to hunt for the real "Julie's Meadow," the alpine stage for cinema's most famous twirl.
-Here's the kicker everyone gets wrong: that magical opening shot wasn't filmed in Austria at all.
-We were crossing into Bavaria to find a tiny hamlet called Mehlweg, home to a private meadow that launched a million singalongs.
+Our main target was the real "Julie's Meadow," the alpine stage for cinema's most famous twirl.
+And here's the kicker that almost everyone gets wrong: that magical opening shot wasn't filmed in Austria at all.
+We were crossing into Bavaria in Germany to find a tiny hamlet called Mehlweg.
+It's home to a private meadow that somehow launched a million singalongs.
+No pressure, little field.

 Mehlweg Meadow: The Cinematographer's Secret Sound of Music Location